 AOMEI Partition Assistant Standard can resize both NTFS and FAT32 partitions and ensure 100% data security at the same time.
 The operations can be realized through a few clicks and moves of the mouse.
 Here, we show you the procedure to extend NTFS system partition.

 Step2.
-If you want to extend C: drive NTFS partition, there must be some
+If you want to extend C: drive NTFS partition, there must be

 up unallocated space.
 Then click OK.
 You will see unallocated space